wemake-services/wemake-django-template/{{cookiecutter.project_name}}/docs/pages/template/upgrading-template.rst

    to fit your ``poetry`` version
 7. Create ``poetry.lock`` file with ``poetry lock``

 It should be fine!
-You may however experience some bugs related to different version resolution mechanisms.
+You may, however, experience some bugs related to different dependency version resolution mechanisms.
 But, ``poetry`` does it better.